Tuesday, July 29, 2025

 which turned out to be

-a numb, hiding, traumatized mind--
+a numb, hiding, traumatized child--

-and under its leafy, green, frail shields
+and under the leafy green, frail shields

-a mad mad mad
+a mad mad wasp nest

 and the masquerade of it all